Frederick Hampden Winston: Personal life

 In November 1896, he married Sallie Reeves Hews (b.
 1872), a daughter of Edson Lawrence Hews, at Trinity Church in New Orleans.

-In poor health, Winston retired to Florida in his later years, passing away near Magnolia Springs, Alabama on February 19, 1904.
+In poor health, Winston retired to Florida in his later years, dying near Magnolia Springs, Alabama on February 19, 1904.
 He was buried at Graceland Cemetery in Chicago.
 After his death, in 1906 his widow married the Rev. ZeBarney Thorne Phillips, an Episcopal clergyman who served as Chaplain of the Senate from 1927 to 1942.

 Descendants

 Through his eldest son, he was a grandfather of Garrard B. Winston, Under Secretary of the Treasury from 1923 to 1927.